 The Rohingya are a predominantly minority ethnic group, many of whom have lived in Myanar’s Rakhine State for generations.
 Over time, many families migrated to Rakhine from Bengal, an area encompassing parts of India and all of Bangladesh.

-This mass exodus has developed into a protracted emergency for both refugees and their host communities.
-Most of the camps that were set up for incoming Rohingya in Bangladesh were built on uneven sandy hills that were rapidly cleared to make way for refugees and services.
-Over the last two years, these informal settlements have faced the constant threats of flooding, landslides, and shelter collapse.
+The Rohingya crisis has developed into a protracted emergency for both the Rohingya and Bangladeshis.
+Most of the camps that were set up for incoming Rohingya around Cox’s Bazar were built on uneven sandy hills that were rapidly cleared in response to the 2017 mass exodus.
+Since then, these informal settlements have faced the constant threats of flooding and landslides.
 All shelters are required to be built from bamboo and tarps, meaning that concrete and bricks can’t be used as added protection against the elements.
+Many have collapsed, leaving residents exposed to the elements.

 3. Over 100 organizations are responding to various Rohingya needs…

 Concern is one the many non-governmental organizations — both local and international — responding to the influx of Rohingya refugees in Bangladesh.
-Because we have been in Bangladesh for over 40 years, had former staff members in the area, and had worked on previous projects there, we were one of the first organizations to respond to the crisis.
+Because we have been in Bangladesh for over 40 years, had former staff members in the area, and had worked on previous projects there (including with Rohingya refugees as early as 1991), we were one of the first organizations to respond to the crisis.

 Since then, we’ve maintained a combination of life-saving integrated nutrition support, livelihood development, disaster risk reduction, non-food item distributions, and home gardening initiatives.
 Our goal, along with many of our partners and humanitarian colleagues, is to help the Rohingya stay healthy, care for their families, and live with as much security and dignity as possible.
-Two of the biggest focuses within this are maintaining nutrition and safeguarding against monsoons, cyclones, and other weather-related disasters.
+Three of our biggest focuses are nutrition, and safeguarding against weather-related disasters, and responding to COVID-19.

 4. …as well as Bangladeshi needs